KenSchae/documentation/Linux/Install Base Linux Server.md

 ### Fix LVM

 This seems to be an Ubuntu thing.
 Most of the other distros don't need this but it doesn't hurt to check your volumes.
 Basically, you are making sure that Linux is using the whole hard drive rather than part of it.

+*Note: 11/21/25 This does not seem to be an issue anymore, the installer asks to use the whole disk.*

 ```
 sudo lvm